Horseradish

 Sharp, nose-clearing qualities complement briny oyster liqueur and mineral sweetness without overwhelming delicate shellfish

-Peppery heat provides interesting contrast to the buttery, mild fish
+Peppery heat provides interesting contrast to buttery richness, especially in smoked trout preparations

 Storage & Handling